katrinekolleskov/loan-calculator-frontend/README.md

 # Loan calculator generator

-I decided to make a web-portal with rather simple UI.
+I decided to make a web-portal with rather simple interface.
 I used create react app, since this is a single-page app.
 I have included more detailed commentary in the code.